Spy Cameras and the Law – What You Need to Know

 As a large supplier of spy cameras, we have seen sales soar in the last few years, particularly among those wanting to take security issues into their own hands.
 Stats show that thieves are less likely to attempt a break-in when they are aware that they are being filmed, and spy cameras are a popular tool for collecting the evidence required to ensure a criminal in convicted.

 But what does the law say about using security and spy cameras in the home and workplace?
-In this article, we explore the legalities of deploying spy cameras to ensure that you do not cross lawful or ethical lines.
+In this article, we explore the legalities of deploying spy cameras, in line with UK spy laws, to ensure that you do not cross lawful or ethical lines.

 Reasons to Use a Spy Camera in the Home